hiteshgarg123/CORONA-TRACKER/README.md

-# COVID-19 TRACKER App 🦠
+# CORONA TRACKER App 🦠

 A Flutter project to provide Real-time statistics of Novel Corona virus.